 On the basis of bounded functions in I/O chipset, the two serial ports are able to support the External Modem Ring-in Power ON function.
-Once users connect the external modem to COM1 or COM2, the EP-3VCA2 mainboard allows users to turn on their system through the remote and host's dial-up control.
+Once users connect the external modem to COM1 or COM2, the board allows users to turn on their system through the remote and host's dial-up control.